rounakniloy/ME-Res--ME_Thesis/README.md

-**Investigation of test problems and algorithmic strategies for multi-objective multi-concept optimization**
+# Investigation of test problems and algorithmic strategies for multi-objective multi-concept optimization

-This folder contains all the codes associated with Chapter 4 of the study -
+This repository contains all the codes associated with the following thesis.
+Please cite the thesis if you use this any code and/or data from this repository.

-R. S. Niloy, "Investigation of test problems and algorithmic strategies for multi-objective multi-concept optimization," MRes thesis, School of Eng & Tech, UNSW Canberra at ADFA, ACT, Australia, 2024.
+**R. S. Niloy, "Investigation of test problems and algorithmic strategies for multi-objective multi-concept optimization," MRes thesis, School of Eng & Tech, UNSW Canberra at ADFA, ACT, Australia, 2024.**

-For any inquiries or assistance regarding the contents of this folder, please contact:
+For any inquiries or assistance regarding the content of this folder, please contact:
 Rounak Saha Niloy
 E-mail: r.niloy@unsw.edu.au or rounakniloy@gmail.com